Then-We-Win/rad-agent/examples/quasar/README.md

 ## Installing rad-console into your Quasar app

-To use rad-console in Quasar, add `src/boot/rad-console.js` and then add a reference to that to `quasar.config.js` as that's it, just configure the console in the boot file.
+To use rad-console in Quasar, add `src/boot/rad-console.js` and then add a reference to that to `quasar.config.js` and that's it, just configure the console in the boot file.

 ## Step 1 - Add rad-console